-Minimize the risk of identity theft, credit card theft, or fraud by restricting online purchases to trustworthy sites and vendors.
+Minimize the risk of fraud, identity theft, or, credit card theft by restricting online purchases to trustworthy sites and vendors.

 Of course, using your credit card online can open you up to a variety of risks even if you do everything right.
 That’s why it’s important to understand the threats to your security and identity that permeate the web.
 Before you make your next online purchase, make sure you check out these 10 Ways to Prevent Credit Card Fraud Online.